Scottish Association for Marine Science & the University of the Highlands and Islands (SAMS-UHI)

-The programme also has two Associate Partners, which both bring many benefits to the course:
+The programme also has several Associate Partners that bring many benefits to the course and our students:

 United Nations University – The UNU IN-WEH programme will provide guest lecturers and project supervisors, bringing to the group well-established connections with partner and third country institutions throughout the UNU network.
 These connections will enable the course to be promoted world-wide as well as bringing highly innovative teaching and expertise to the programme based on issues that impact on these regions.

 Huinay Scientific Field Station (HSFS), Chile is the only scientific field station in the vast Chilean Patagonia.
 It has direct access and strong collaborative links with the aquaculture industry in the region.
 This field station will host an optional 10 day field trip for the EM JMD ACES students, including field visits to finfish, shellfish and macroalgal production sites.
 Throughout the trip, networking events will also be provided.*

 *Please note that the costs of this fieldtrip are in addition to the course fees and need to be met by the student

 Andromeda S.A., based in Crete